County Dublin: Dublin city and suburbs

+Following the 2022 census, Dublin city and suburbs was designated a cross-county settlement for the first time, as the CSO included the Kribensis Manor housing development within the contiguous built-up area of the city.
+The houses are located in County Meath, along the R149 road between Hilltown and the village of Clonee.

+Approximately 87% of County Dublin's population lives within Dublin city and suburbs as of the 2022 census.
+The remainder of the county covers roughly two thirds of Dublin's land area, but is home to just 196,140 people.

-Dublin Metropolitan Area
+Dublin metropolitan area

-As the city proper does not extend beyond Dublin Airport, the towns of "North County Dublin" such as Swords, Lusk, Rush and Malahide are not considered part of the city, and are recorded by the CSO as separate settlements.
-Under Ireland's National Planning Framework, these towns are considered part of the Dublin Metropolitan Area (DMA).
-The DMA also includes towns outside of the county, such as Naas, Leixlip and Maynooth in County Kildare, and Bray and Greystones in County Wicklow, but does not include Balbriggan or Skerries, which are located in the far north of County Dublin.
+As the city proper does not extend beyond Dublin Airport, nearby towns such as Swords, Donabate, Portmarnock and Malahide are not considered part of the city, and are recorded by the CSO as separate settlements.
+However, under Ireland's National Planning Framework, these towns are considered part of the Dublin Metropolitan Area Strategic Plan (MASP).
+The MASP also includes towns outside of the county, such as Naas, Leixlip and Maynooth in County Kildare, Dunboyne in County Meath, and Bray, Kilmacanogue and Greystones in County Wicklow, but does not include Balbriggan, Lusk, Rush or Skerries, which are located in the far north of County Dublin.

 Greater Dublin Area

 The Greater Dublin Area (GDA) is a commonly used planning jurisdiction which extends to the wider network of commuter towns that are economically connected to Dublin city.
 The GDA consists of County Dublin and its three neighboring counties, Kildare, Meath and Wicklow.

-With a population of 1.9 million and an area of 6,986 square kilometres, it contains 40% of the population of the State, and covers 9.9% of its land area.
+With a population of 2.1 million and an area of 6,986 square kilometres, it contains 40% of the population of the State, and covers 9.9% of its land area.

-Urban Areas
+Urban areas

-Under CSO classification, an "Urban Area" is a town with a population greater than 1,500.
-Dublin is the most urbanised county in Ireland, with 97.75% of its residents residing in urban areas as of 2016.
-Of Dublin's three non-city local authorities, Fingal has the highest proportion of people living in rural areas (7.9%), while Dún Laoghaire-Rathdown has the lowest (1.19%).
+Under CSO classification, an "urban area" is a town with a population greater than 1,500.
+Dublin is the most urbanised county in Ireland, with 98% of its residents residing in urban areas as of 2022.
+Of Dublin's three non-city local authorities, Fingal has the highest proportion of people living in rural areas (7.9%), while Dún Laoghaire–Rathdown has the lowest (1.19%).
 The western suburbs of Dublin city such as Tallaght and Blanchardstown have experienced rapid growth in recent decades, and both areas have a population roughly equivalent to Galway city.